 Which Parts of a Pineapple Can My French Bulldog Eat?

-Your Frenchie will not be able to consume the core because it is too difficult for them to digest and has the possibility to become stuck.
-It’s a known reality that dogs really don’t even chew their food; they gulp down the majority of it, so non-digestible parts must be thrown away.
+Your Frenchie will not consume the core because it is too difficult for them to digest and can become stuck.
+It’s a known reality that dogs don’t even chew their food; they gulp down the majority of it, so non-digestible parts must be thrown away.
 They also can’t eat the skin or the leaves, and they’re too sharp and spiky and could easily injure themselves.

 Can My French Bulldog Eat Canned Pineapple?